Aryan-chaudhry/OOPS/OOPS.md

 ##### protected

 In Protected Access Specifier the data member and member function are accessible only with in the class and in derived classes

+### 6. Access Modifier

+Access Modifier change or enhance how class member behave, They do not control visibility but instead modify functionality example friend class

 Note : To Access private and protected the data member and member function outside the class we can use frined class